GoSecure/pyrdp/README.md

     - See live RDP connections coming from the MITM
     - View replays of RDP connections

-PyRDP uses code from [RDPY](https://github.com/citronneur/rdpy) such as RC4 decryption, bitmap decompression bindings and the base GUI for the PyRDP Player.

-PyRDP also uses code from [rdesktop](https://github.com/rdesktop/rdesktop), namely the bitmap decompression algorithm in C.
+We are using this tool as part of an RDP honeypot which records sessions and saves a copy of the malware dropped on our target machine.

 ## Supported systems
 PyRDP should work on Python 3.6 and up.

 This tool has been tested to work on Python 3.6 on Linux (Ubuntu 18.04).
 It has not been tested on OSX and Windows.

+### Installing on Windows
-If you wish to install it on Windows, note that `setup.py` will try to compile `rle.c`, so you will need to have a C compiler installed.
+If you want to install PyRDP on Windows, note that `setup.py` will try to compile `ext/rle.c`, so you will need to have a C compiler installed.
 You will also need to generate a private key and certificate to run the MITM.

 ## Installing
 First, make sure to update setuptools so the setup script won't break: